brunocasado/git-copy/README.md

 This script have to stay in git project.

-Stay at ease to modify this code :)
+Feel free to modify this code :)

 Thanks!